Bobby Bennett (The Famous Flames): Rock and Roll Hall of Fame

+Death

 Bennett died at his home in Maryland on January 18, 2013, of complications of diabetes, less than one year after the group's Rock and Roll Hall of Fame induction.
 Ten days later, on January 28, 2013, The Rock and Roll Hall of Fame website issued an article paying tribute to him.
 He is survived by his wife of many years, Sandi, and their children.

+Legacy

-Actor/choreographer Aakomon Jones played Famous Flame Bobby Bennett in the James Brown biofilm "Get on Up", which opened in U.S.theatres on January 8, 2014.
+Actor and choreographer Aakomon Jones played Bennett in the 2014 James Brown biofilm Get On Up.
 He also served as choreographer for the film.

-In 2020, Bobby Bennett was posthumously inducted with the rest of The Famous Flames' members Baby Lloyd Stallworth, Bobby Byrd, and Johnny Terry into the National Rhythm and Blues Hall of Fame, some seven years after the induction of Flames lead singer James Brown into the same organization.
+In 2020, Bobby Bennett was posthumously inducted with the rest of the Famous Flames' members Baby Lloyd Stallworth, Bobby Byrd, and Johnny Terry into the National Rhythm and Blues Hall of Fame, some seven years after the induction of Flames lead singer James Brown into the same organization.